Gov. Walz expected to extend Twin Cities curfew as transit resumes

-After a second night of relative calm following more than a week of protests over the police-involved death of George Floyd, Gov. Tim Walz has extended the nightly curfews in Minneapolis and St. Paul until before Friday morning.
+After a second night of relative calm following more than a week of protests over the police-involved death of George Floyd, Gov. Tim Walz has extended the nightly curfews in Minneapolis and St. Paul into Friday morning.

 Walz announced Wednesday that the 10 p.m. to 4 a.m. curfew would stay in effect Wednesday and Thursday nights out of public safety concerns in the Minneapolis and St. Paul area.